-Pulling from the example list above, you might call your lesson ‘working with brands’.
-Inside it, you could group together any steps that fall under working with brands–joining blogging networks, reaching out to PR companies, and emailing potential blog sponsors.
-This way, each lesson is broken into shorter, easy-to-digest sections.
+Once you have your list, group each into modules or sections.
+Pulling from the example list above, you might call a section ‘working with brands’.
+Inside it, you could group together: joining blogging networks, reaching out to PR companies, and emailing potential blog sponsors.
+This way, each section is broken into shorter, easy-to-digest lessons.

-The goal is to create five to ten easy-to-follow lessons.
-You can use different methods to organize your curriculum.
-Moving from easy to more challenging is a natural flow.
-If you start with easy lessons first, you’ll give students easy wins.
+The goal is to create five to ten that move from easy to more challenging.
+Starting with easy ones first gives students quick wins.
 They’ll be motivated to keep going.
 Then, as they build their skills, you can work up to the more time-consuming and difficult lessons.

-Keep in mind that students might not consume your course all at once or from start to finish.
-They may jump around a lot.
-You want to make it as easy as possible for them to find each of your lessons.
+Keep in mind that students might not consume your content all at once or from start to finish.
+Make it as easy as possible for them to find each lecture and jump around.

-Your students will not only be investing their money but also their time into your course.
-Naturally, they’ll want to know how long it will take to complete.
-To estimate the course completion time, you’ll need to plan out the length of each of your lessons.
+Your students will not only be investing their money but also their time.
+Naturally, they’ll want to know how long it will take to complete your course.
+To estimate the completion time, plan out the length of each of your lessons.

-When writing a curriculum, try to keep each lesson video under ten minutes.
-In most cases, it’s better to have a handful of short videos than to jam all of the information into one 30-minute video.
+Try to keep each lesson video under ten minutes.
+In most cases, it’s better to have a handful of short videos than to jam all the information into one 30-minute video.

 Of course, there are exceptions.
 You can break the rules if you think it will create better learning experiences.
-For example, if you’re teaching an art course and doing a Bob Ross style “paint with me,” you may record a longer video.
+For example, if you’re teaching an art class and doing a Bob Ross-style “paint with me,” you may record a longer video.

-There’s much more to how to create a curriculum for a course than writing down a bullet list of lessons.
+There’s much more to how to create a curriculum for a course than writing down a bulleted list of lessons.
 You have to create course content, record videos, upload files, add quizzes, and more.

-Make sure to answer these questions when creating materials and resources for your course.
+Make sure to answer these questions when creating materials and resources: